MicroEJ/docs/ApplicationDeveloperGuide/classpath.rst

 =====================

-The following schema shows the classpath mapping from a MicroEJ application project to the MicroEJ Classpath ordered list of folders and JAR files.
+The following schema shows the classpath mapping from a MicroEJ Application project to the MicroEJ Classpath ordered list of folders and JAR files.
 The classpath resolution order (left to right) follows the project appearance order (top to bottom).